AnandKumar9/TechnicalNotes/03. iOS/01. Languages/1. Swift/Misc.md

 `Hashable` (`hashValue`, `hash(into:)`) <br>
 `Sequence` (provides iteration requirements) <br>
 `Collection` (inherits Sequence and has index and non-destructive requirements) <br>

+Not every type in Swift can be compared with equal to operator (`==`).
+However there is a protocol called `Equatable`, which requires its conforming types to implement the == and != operators.

 #### Hashable